 Daily Fantasy Golf Strategy: Wells Fargo Championship

 This week we tee it up for the Wells Fargo Championship at Quail Hollow Club in Charlotte, North Carolina.
-The course at Quail Hollow is a 7,542 par 72 course with the final three holes comprising “The Green Mile” one of the toughest finishing stretches on the Tour.
-The Wells Fargo has been held here every year since 2003.
+The course at Quail Hollow is a 7,557 par 72 course with the final three holes comprising “The Green Mile” one of the toughest finishing stretches on the Tour.
 It’s another tough course this week after the challenges of TPC Sawgrass.
-Remember, this course will hold the PGA Championship in 2017 so it’s major-worthy.
+The course will undergo some renovations after the tourney ends to get ready for the 2017 PGA Championship.

 The full field can be found here.